-The following exhibits are filed herewith.
+The following exhibits are filed herewith or are incorporated by reference to the location indicated.

-Exhibit Number Description 31.1 Certification of the Principal Executive Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial and Accounting Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of the Chief Executive Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.1 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS# XBRL Instance Document 101.SCH# XBRL Taxonomy Extension Schema Document 101.CAL# XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB# XBRL Taxonomy Extension Label Linkbase Document 101.PRE# XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF# XBRL Taxonomy Extension Definition Linkbase Document
+Exhibit Number Description Where Located 2.1 Asset Purchase Agreement by and between Iteris, Inc. and Bendix Commercial Vehicle Systems LLC, dated as of July 25, 2011 Exhibit 2.1 to the registrant's Current Report on Form 8- K/A as filed with the SEC on November 1, 2011 31.1 Certification of the Principal Executive Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Certification of the Principal Financial and Accounting Officer, as required pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of the Chief Executive Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.2 Certification of the Chief Financial Officer, as required pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith 101.INS# XBRL Instance Document Filed herewith 101.SCH# XBRL Taxonomy Extension Schema Document Filed herewith 101.CAL# XBRL Taxonomy Extension Calculation Linkbase Document Filed herewith 101.LAB# XBRL Taxonomy Extension Label Linkbase Document Filed herewith 101.PRE# XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith 101.DEF# XBRL Taxonomy Definition Presentation Linkbase Document Filed herewith